Writing better table-driven tests: pros and cons of different unit testing styles

 Other test styles

 There are, of course, other frequently used test styles out there.
-We’ll briefly showcase them for you, so that you have a proper base for comparison with the Symflower style.
+We’ll briefly showcase them for you, so that you have a proper base for comparing them with the Symflower style detailed above.

 Function per test case